-Squalene is a natural compound present in the outer layer of our skin, making up roughly 10% of our serum; it is a lipid that protects us from environmental toxins and helps to retain moisture.
+Squalene is a natural compound in the outer layer of our skin, making up roughly 10% of our serum; it is a lipid that protects us from environmental toxins and helps retain moisture.

-However, the richest source that people have cultivated comes from sharks, followed by extra-virgin olive oil.
+However, the richest source people have cultivated comes from sharks, followed by extra-virgin olive oil.
 Squalane can come from either source; they are chemically identical.

 Our natural squalene contributes to hydrating the body, but after age thirty or so, the body levels start declining, and the production levels drop by age fifty.

-Not to mention that targeting sharks for their squalene and slaughtering the sharks for their liver contents is a genuine concern for the environment and an act of cruelty.
+Not to mention that targeting sharks for their squalene and slaughtering them for their liver contents is a genuine concern for the environment and an act of cruelty.